-- 1. Review the scope and effectiveness of accommodation based and floating support, particularly in relation to 'move on' advice and maintaining settled homes. - 2.
-Develop a model of accommodation based and floating support that meets the housing and health needs of our local service users. - 3.
+Review the scope and effectiveness of accommodation based and floating support, particularly in relation to 'move on' advice and maintaining settled homes.

+- 2. Develop a model of accommodation based and floating support that meets the housing and health needs of our local service users. - 3.
 Continue to provide financial inclusion advice and support for those at risk of or already homeless. - 4.
 Work with the Department of Work and Pensions and the community and voluntary sector to improve options for employment, education and training for people who have experienced homelessness. - 5.
-Improve collaboration with statutory partners at a strategic level to address the underlying causes of homelessness. - 6.
-Build on the work of our Rough Sleeper Multidisciplinary Team, and explore how joint working arrangements with mental health, substance misuse and social services can be improved including the potential of some co-location of services. - 7.
-Continue to work in partnership with representatives from statutory agencies and the community and voluntary sector, consolidating the brilliant partnership work undertaken in response to the Covid-19 pandemic. - 8.
-Ensure we provide support to landlords and social housing providers experiencing issues with tenants so we can resolve problems before they reach crisis point.

-9. Develop an ethical framework which enables us to hear and understand the voices of people with a lived experience of homelessness, ensuring that those experiences are embedded within and directly inform future service design.
+Promote and utilise befriending services where appropriate. - 6.
+Improve collaboration with statutory partners at a strategic level to address the underlying causes of homelessness. - 7.
+Build on the work of our Rough Sleeper Multidisciplinary Team, and explore how joint working arrangements with mental health, substance misuse and social services can be improved including the potential of some co-location of services. - 8.
+Continue to work in partnership with representatives from statutory agencies and the community and voluntary sector, consolidating the brilliant partnership work undertaken in response to the Covid-19 pandemic. - 9.
+Ensure we provide support to landlords and social housing providers experiencing issues with tenants so we can resolve problems before they reach crisis point. - 10.
+Develop an ethical framework which enables us to hear and understand the voices of people with a lived experience of homelessness, ensuring that those experiences are embedded within and directly inform future service design. - 11.
+Promote an approach based upon harm reduction and harm minimisation prior to service users being fully engaged in alcohol and drug treatments.